 A first-aid room is located in the basement.
 If you require first aid, please contact the museum staff.

-Cloakrooms and lockers can be found in the basement of the museum and are barrier-free.
+Cloakrooms and lockers can be found in the basement of the museum and are wheelchair friendly.

 The bus stop for line 11 of the Padersprinter is located directly in front of the HNF.
-The path from the bus stop to the museum is barrier-free.
+The path from the bus stop to the museum is wheelchair friendly.

 If required, a wheelchair can be borrowed from reception.

-All seminar rooms and the auditorium are barrier-free.
+All seminar rooms and the auditorium are wheelchair friendly.

 Convenient folding chairs are available at no extra cost for the duration of your visit.
 They can be found at the beginning of the tour on the first floor and in the special exhibitions on the third floor.
 In addition, the corners of the exhibition are designated quiet zones with benches.